atharsefid/SummaRunner/README.md

-## SummaRunner
+# SummaRunner
-# This is my implementation of the Extractive [SummaRuNNer: A Recurrent Neural Network based Sequence Model for Extractive Summarization of Documents](https://arxiv.org/abs/1611.04230).
+## This is my implementation for the famous Extractive Summarizer:
+###[SummaRuNNer: A Recurrent Neural Network based Sequence Model for Extractive Summarization of Documents (https://arxiv.org/abs/1611.04230).

 This is the results I get from my implementation on CNN/dailyMail data set at 275 byte.